neuefische/web-exercises/sessions/react-state-1/box_solution/README.md

-# React State: Box
+# React State 1: Box

-In the [`src/App.jsx`](./src/App.jsx) file, there is a button which toggles an `isActive` variable.
+In the `./src/App.jsx` file, there is a button that toggles an `isActive` variable.
 You can check the console for its value after clicking the button.

-Depending on the `isActive` variable, a class called `box--active` is added to the `<div>` which should then change the `<div>`'s color.
+Depending on the `isActive` variable, a class called `box--active` is added to the `<div>`, which should change the `<div>`'s color.

-However, the color stays the same because React is not informed to re-render the UI.
+However, the color stays the same because React is not informed that the UI needs to re-render.

 ## Tasks

-Refactor the code so that React re-renders the `App` component when `isActive` is changed.
+Refactor the code so that React re-renders the `App` component whenever `isActive` changes.

-You can use the following hints as guideline:
+You can follow these hints as a guideline:

-- Instead of `let`, consider the `useState` function.
+- Replace the `let` variable with the `useState` function.
-  - Don't forget to import the function.
+  - Don't forget to import `useState` from React.
-  - The initial state value should be `false`.
+  - Set the initial state value to `false`.
-- Inside of the `handleClick` function, use the `set` function of the `useState` function to set the new value of the `isActive` state.
+- Inside the `handleClick` function, use the `set` function from `useState` to update the value of the `isActive` state.

-You should now be able to toggle the boxes color with the button! 🎉
+Once you’ve implemented these changes, you should be able to toggle the box’s color using the button! 🎉

-## Bonus:
+### Bonus

-Can you use your newly created state to toggle the text on the button itself between "Activate" and "Deactivate"?
+Can you use the new state to toggle the button text between “Activate” and “Deactivate”?

-## Hacker Bonus
+### Hacker Bonus

-Check the console and pay attention to the logged value of `isActive`.
-You will notice, that `console.log()` doesn't log the value you set with the `set` function one line before.
-If you set `true` it will log `false` and vice versa.
-This is not a bug, but the fundamental way how state in React works.
+Check the console and pay close attention to the logged value of `isActive`.
+You will notice that `console.log()` does not immediately show the value you just set with the `set` function one line before.
+For example, if you set `isActive` to `true`, it will log `false` instead, and vice versa.

+This is not a bug - it is the expected behavior due to how React’s state works fundamentally.

 Can you explain why this happens?

 ## Notes

-- There is no need to change anything in the return statement of the `App` component (except for the bonus task).
+- You do not need to make changes to the return statement of the `App` component (except for the bonus task).
-- You only have to touch the [`src/App.jsx`](./src/App.jsx) file.
+- You only have to touch the `./src/App.jsx` file.

 ## Development

-To run project commands locally, you need to install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `npm i` first.

+Run `npm run dev` to start a development server and open the displayed URL in a browser.

+### Scripts

-You can then use the following commands:
+You can use the following command:

-- `npm run dev` to start the development server
+- `npm run dev` to start a development server

-> 💡 This project requires a bundler.
-You can use `npm run dev` to start the development server.
-You can then view the project in the browser at `http://localhost:3000`.
-The Live Preview Extension for Visual Studio Code will **not** work for this project.